MisterDerpie/revontulet.dev/content/post/2021-04-24/index.md

 ~~This blog is created using [Jekyll](https://jekyllrb.com/).~~

-The striket through sentence above used to be true for the old version of this blog, hosted on [misterderpie.com].
+The striked through sentence above used to be true for the old version of this blog, hosted on [misterderpie.com].
 However, the version at [revontulet.dev] uses GitHub pages and Hugo.

 ## Original Post